 While life insurance proceeds pass outside of an estate and are not subject to probate, they are included in the total value of the estate, which means that beneficiaries could lose a significant portion of these proceeds to taxes.
 By creating an Irrevocable Life Insurance Trust (ILIT), the policy can held outside of the estate and the proceeds are not included in the taxable estate.
 The trust is both the policy owner and the beneficiary.
 In the event that the estate is subjected to estate taxes, the proceeds from the policy could be used to pay those taxes.
 Proceeds can also be used to pay off estate debts, final expenses and provide income to a surviving spouse or children.

-Santa Barbara High Net-Worth Estate Planning Attorneys
+Santa Barbara High Net-Worth Estate Planning Attorney

-At GM Group we routinely provide our high net-worth clients and their families with a powerful combination of sophisticated legal advice and financial acumen.
+At GM Law we routinely provide our high net-worth clients and their families with a powerful combination of sophisticated legal advice and financial acumen.
 By collaborating with a respected network of financial advisors and CPAs, we can devise a strategy that allows you to transfer assets to loved ones, leave charitable gifts, minimize tax consequences, and preserve your legacy for coming generations.
 Call our office today to set up a consultation or complete the contact form on our website.